What legislation could be taken up in NY as lawmakers head towards the end of session?

 ALBANY, N.Y.
 (NEWS10) – There’s about two months left scheduled for New York State’s legislative session.
 While some of the most talked about measures have been adopted or handled through the budget, there are other bills lawmakers are looking to take care of in the final days.

 With a Democratic Supermajority in both legislative chambers this session, lawmakers have passed measures from legalizing recreational marijuana to limiting solitary confinement.
-A big push from progressives heading into the final weeks is parole reform including Elder Parole and Fair & Timely Parole bills.
-There’s also the ‘End Predatory Court Fees Act.’
-It would get rid of court fees, mandatory minimum fines, and incarceration because of unpaid fees.
+A big push from progressives heading into the final weeks is parole reform, including Elder Parole and Fair & Timely Parole bills.
+There’s also the “End Predatory Court Fees Act.” which would get rid of court fees, mandatory minimum fines, and incarceration because of unpaid fees.

 “We are trapping people in a very disastrous cycle of poverty.
 These fines, fees, surcharges.
 The cost to an individual who cannot afford these things is detrimental,” said NYS Assemblymember Yuh-Line Niou.